Supported by Canberra Outlet

 There’s nothing like enjoying a cup of hot chocolate next to the fire and if you feel like creating an extra decadent cup, you might like to check out this recipe topped with cream and chocolate flakes on the Lindt website.

 Styling your home for winter isn’t just about what we see — it’s also what we smell.

 Swap your summery candles, like lime and coconut, for those with a more wintery fragrance.
 Pick scents with spiced notes or natural essential oils.

 8. Create book stacks

 Books make a great styling prop all year round but especially in winter when you want to hint at curling up inside with a good book.

 A stack of 3 or more books looks great on its own or you can layer decorative items on top.
 For added interest, try stacking some books horizontally and others vertically.

 9. Branches or faux branches

 Branches are another way of bringing nature into our home.
-If foraging for branches doesn’t sound like your idea of fun, rest assured you can find a great selection of faux branches that are identical to the real thing.
+Some of our favourites include Magnolia, Eucalyptus or cotton flowers.
+Not only do these look beautiful, they have an extra-long lifespan (when compared with fresh flowers) or alternatively you can find a great selection of everlasting faux branches that are identical to the real thing.
 Freedom and Early Settler are just some of the stores where you can find Magnolia, Lambs Ear and Eucalyptus branches, just to name a few.

 10. Display extra cushions or throws